Left-invariant Pseudo-Riemannian metrics on Lie groups: The null cone: Pseudo-Riemannian nil- and solvmanifolds

 On the other hand, for \emph{completely solvable} Lie algebras \cite{Knapp}, there exists an elementary sequence of ideals and for such Lie algebra, the above requirement can be fulfilled.
 Hence: \begin{prop} Given a completely solvable Lie algebra, $\mathfrak{s}$, then there exists a pseudo-Riemannian metric of signature $(p,p)$ if $\dim(\mathfrak{s})$ is even, and $(p,p+1)$ if $\dim(\mathfrak{s})$ is odd, on the corresponding Lie group so that $\mu$ is in the null cone $\mathcal{N}$. \end{prop}

 To find solvable Lie algebras which \emph{do not} lie in the null cone it is sufficient to consider dimension 3 with Lorentzian signature (1,2).
-Consider the Lie algebras of Euclidean ($\alpha =0$), or hyperbolic motions ($\alpha>0$) of the plane: \beq {\mathfrak s}_{3,3}:\quad [e_2,e_1]=\alpha e_2-e_3, \qquad [e_3,e_1]=e_2+\alpha e_3. \eeq These three-dimensional Lie algebras do not lie in any null cone.
+Consider the Lie algebras of Euclidean motions of the plane ($\alpha =0$), or a subalgebra of the homothetic motions ($\alpha>0$) of the plane: \beq {\mathfrak s}_{3,3}:\quad [e_2,e_1]=\alpha e_2-e_3, \qquad [e_3,e_1]=e_2+\alpha e_3. \eeq These three-dimensional Lie algebras do not lie in any null cone.
+To see this we note that $\g_1:=[\g,\g]=\span\{e_2,e_3\}$.
+Consider the endomorphism ${\sf A}: \g_1\rightarrow\g_1$ defined by ${\sf A}(X):=[e_1,X]$.
+According to section \ref{sect:typeIII}, ${\sf A}$ necessarily has 2 real eigenvalues.
+However, for ${\mathfrak s}_{3,3}$ the eigenvalues are necessarily \emph{complex}.
+Since the Lorentzian case is the only possibility for non-trivial null cone in dimension 3, ${\mathfrak s}_{3,3}$ cannot be in any null cone.

 In higher dimensions such examples not lying in the null cone are more difficult to find, and, in particular, the author has not been able to find solvable examples of this kind in even dimensions.
 So the question remains: \\ \begin{q} Given a solvable Lie algebra, $\mathfrak{s}$.
 When does there exist a pseudo-Riemannian metric of signature $(p,p+k)$ on the corresponding solvmanifold so that $\mu$ is in the null cone $\mathcal{N}$? \end{q}